 Symmes Creek: Turn west on Market Street in Independence, turn left on Foothill Rd., follow the road to Symmes Creek Campground.
 Good fishing at the campground.

 Sheperd Creek: Turn east 10 miles north of Lone Pine.
 Fish the sand trap where the road meets the creek.
-Not open at early opener.

 George Creek: About 8 miles north of Lone Pine, cross over the Los Angeles Aqueduct, turn left at the first dirt road.
 Fishing is good at the sand trap.